Job Configuration - Overview

 Execution History — Search and Filter

-The execution history for import and indexation jobs can be retrieved via API with search and filter capabilities:
+The execution history for both import/indexation and export jobs can be retrieved via API with search and filter capabilities:

 • Filter by status: use the statuses query parameter (multi-value) to filter executions by status.
 Unknown status values are silently ignored.